osu-mist/osu-events-api/readme.md

 ## Updating the Cache
 This API maintains a local cache of custom data from the vendor calendar system.
-This cache should be updated on a regular basis to ensure the data validation specific to the /events resources is accurate.
+The cache should be updated on a regular basis to ensure the data validation specific to the /events resources is accurate.
 Doing a PUT request to these endpoints will update their respective cache.